brianmcaudill/cpr-open-enrollment-app/GITHUB_PAGES_ACCESS.md

 ### Recent Updates

+- ✅ **NEW: Comprehensive mobile-first responsive design**
+- ✅ **NEW: Mobile navigation with hamburger menu**
+- ✅ **NEW: Touch-friendly interface (44px touch targets)**
+- ✅ **NEW: Mobile-optimized forms and layouts**
+- ✅ **NEW: Responsive tables and cards**
 - ✅ All emoji icons replaced with Material Icons
 - ✅ Professional appearance throughout the application
 - ✅ Consistent icon sizing and alignment
 - ✅ Improved accessibility

+### Mobile Testing

+The application is now fully responsive!
+Test on your mobile device:
+- 📱 **iPhone/Android**: All pages adapt to mobile screens
+- 📱 **Tablets**: Optimized layouts for iPad and Android tablets
+- 💻 **Desktop**: Full experience on larger screens

+### Responsive Features

+- Mobile navigation menu with hamburger toggle
+- Slide-out sidebars for admin and instructor portals
+- Bottom sheet interface for live classes on mobile
+- Touch-optimized buttons and forms
+- Responsive grids that stack on small screens

 ### Notes